NafiurSiddiqui/wp-learner/Readme.md

 By default, WP shows you the most recent 10 blog posts.
 You can change that from your WP admin dashboard.

-# EXCERPT

-Typically on blog posts an excerpt of your actual blog context is shown.
-You can change that by going to wp `dashboard > posts > the post` and look for excerpt under the document from the right side menu.Type whatever you want write and save it. after that you need to conditionally render the posts card.

-For instance, if one of the post has handcrafted post and others do not have, some 55 or 58 words will be shown.
-In that case, you will have to conditionally render the cards. check out [front-page.php]('/front-page.php') inside _event-summary_ css class.

 # CUSTOM QUERY

 You make custom query by instantiating `new WP_query([...])`.
 Look at [front-page]('/front-page.php') for more details.